New features

 Open-source funding

 Sponsorship funds the engineering work around the EUPL-licensed open-source edition: features, documentation, security reviews, release maintenance, and long-term project continuity.
+From the Backer tier upward, sponsors can submit prioritized feature requests.

 Funding areas